syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-The samples for Essential QuickTest Professional are available at the following locations:
+The samples for the Essential QuickTest Professional are available at the following locations: